-- To be eligible for a step increase on January 1, employees must be employed in their current classification range and step before October 1 of the prior year. - Councilmembers, district staff, and term-limited temporary staff as well as contract, temporary and interns are not eligible for automatic step increases. - Employees who are at the top step of their salary range are not eligible to receive an additional step increase. - A step increase may be withheld by chief officers, directors, independent agency officers, or as a discipline action by the Employment and Administration Committee.
+To be eligible for a step increase on January 1, employees must have performed the duties and responsibilities of their position in a satisfactory manner and been employed in their current classification range and step before October 1 of the prior year unless otherwise specified by collective bargaining agreement.

+- Councilmembers, district staff, and term-limited temporary staff, as well as contract, temporary and interns are not eligible for automatic step increases. - Employees who are at the top step of their salary range are not eligible to receive an additional step increase.